glittershark/i3status/README.md

 bar is updated correctly.
 Also, it saves a bit of energy by not hogging your CPU as much as spawning the corresponding amount of shell commands would.

+### This fork adds:

-This is my fork of i3status.
-Currently it just adds configurable display of the currently playing track in mpd, and notifications for track changes with libnotify
+- Configurable display of the currently playing MPD track
+- Notifications of MPD track changes using libnotify
+- Notifications of battery state change and critical level with libnotify

 ## Installation

 Currently there is no official package for this fork of i3status, so you'll have to compile it yourself.
-Fortunately that's pretty easy - just clone the repository and enter the following:
+Fortunately that's pretty easy - just clone the repository and run the following:

 ```
 make && sudo make install